metalivedev/dotclouddocs/public/0.9/services/custom.rst

 Scaling is only partially supported with custom services.
 If you scale a custom service handling HTTP traffic, the HTTP requests will be balanced between the different service instances in a round-robin fashion.
-TCP and UDP traffic will, however, only hit the first instance.
+TCP and UDP traffic, however, will not be load-balanced at

-Our roadmap towards fully scalable and high-available custom services includes the following items:

-* expose in ``environment.json`` the individual TCP and UDP ports of each service (instead of the first service only);
+all: each scaled instance will be allocated its own set of TCP and UDP ports, and it will be up to you to spread the traffic evenly.

-* give an option, for each port, to choose between "load balancing" and "master/slave": the first one dispatches the connections (or packets, for UDP traffic) to all instances, while the second one will send all the traffic to a single instance, swapping it transparently with another instance if it goes down (just like our MySQL and Redis master/slave services already do).
+Our roadmap towards fully scalable and high-available custom services includes giving an option, for each port, to choose between "load balancing" and "master/slave": the first one dispatches the connections (or packets, for UDP traffic) to all instances, while the second one will send all the traffic to a single instance, swapping it transparently with another instance if it goes down (just like our MySQL and Redis master/slave services already do).

-Meanwhile, it is technically possible to emulate the "load balancing" behavior by deploying e.g. a custom service holding a HAProxy load balancer, and sending traffic to multiple single-instance services, as show in the fictious build file below:
+Meanwhile, it is technically possible to emulate the "load balancing" behavior by deploying e.g. a custom service holding a HAProxy load balancer.
+This load balancer would check ``environment.json`` and retrieve the different endpoints allocated to the scaled service.

 .. code-block:: yaml